planttheidea/remeasure/README.md

 });
 ```

-The component that has the decoration of `measure` applied to it will have the props `position` and `size` injected, which contain a variety of measurements related to (you guessed it) the component's position and size.
+ANy component that has `measure` applied to it will have the props `position` and `size` injected, which contain a variety of measurements related to (you guessed it) the component's position and size.
 A complete list of properties:
 * Position
   * bottom (relative to window)
   * offsetLeft